-Continuing a discussion that was raised in Tom Grant‘s recent conference call with Saeed Khan, they (we) made a distinction between metrics about products that Product Managers use to monitor the world, and metrics about Product Managers for promotions and salary reviews.
+Continuing a discussion that was raised in a recent discussion between Tom Grant and Saeed Khan where they (we) made a distinction between metrics about products that Product Managers use to monitor the world, and metrics about Product Managers for promotions and salary reviews.
 Some additional thoughts of mine, along with a lightweight PM assessment tool…

 Metrics About Products